20 Most Common Medication Errors and Prevention Methods

 11. Monitoring Error

-What it is: This happens when a patient’s medicine isn’t checked properly, especially for drugs that need regular blood tests or close watching.
+What it is: A patient’s medicine is not monitored properly, especially drugs that require regular blood tests or close observation.

 Example: A patient on warfarin missed blood tests for three weeks.
-No one followed up, and the patient had internal bleeding.
+No one followed up, and the patient developed internal bleeding.

 How to prevent it: